Best Practices for Square Invoices

 Send invoices directly to your customer’s email or phone number

 Doing this ensures that the customer accepts and recognises each payment that is processed, reducing the likelihood of a dispute.
 If you want to keep a copy for your records, you can always cc your own email address or phone number.

 Review multiple attempts to pay an invoice

 Your customer has a few attempts to pay an invoice.
 For your protection, Square cancels an invoice if the customer reaches a maximum number of attempts.
 If you receive this message, we strongly recommend verifying your customer’s identity, seeking an alternate method of payment such as an electronic bank transfer or cash, or declining to complete the sale.

 Be cautious of in-person pickups

 If someone is requesting to pay by Square Invoice but wants to pick up product or receive services in-person, this could be a sign your customer is using stolen card information.
 Verify the last four digits of the card by heading to Sales in your Square Dashboard and then selecting Transactions.
 Select the payment in question to see the card type and last four digits.
 Ask to see a copy of the card and the customer’s identification when you meet them in person.

 You also have the option to request your customer to pay their invoice in person.

 Additionally, check to see if the delivery address makes sense for your buyer’s order.
-Mail drop locations such as UPS stores and freight forwarders are commonly associated with fraud and we do not recommend shipping to them.
+Mail drop locations such as UPS stores and freight forwarders are commonly associated with fraud and we do not recommend delivering to them.
 If you receive an order from someone claiming to be a business, but the customer requests delivery to a private or residential address, this could also be a sign of fraud.